OptStartHeat

 0

-In addition, the buffer for the average absolute room temperature deviation of the last 10 successful preheating processes and the data store for the current data are reset. \
+Additionally, the buffer for the average absolute room temperature deviation of the last 10 successful preheating processes and the data memory for the current data are reset.

 Meaningful use of the input xResAdapt

-This input can be used in combination with the output rAverageDiff (Average absolute room temperature deviation of the last 10 successful preheating processes) to trigger re-initialization of the historical and current data in the event of larger deviations.\
+This input can be used in combination with the output rAverageDiff (Average absolute room temperature deviation of the last 10 successful preheating processes) to trigger a reinitialization of the historical and current data in case of larger deviations.

 Input rTo

-This input is used to acquire the current outdoor temperature.
-For switch-on optimization it is additionally time-filtered and limited (Minimum value = gc_Parameters.rTOMin, Maximum value = gc_Parameters.rTOMax ). \
+This input is used to capture the current outside temperature.
+It is additionally time-filtered and limited for the switch-on optimization (minimum value = gc_Parameters.rTOMin, maximum value = gc_Parameters.rTOMax ).

 Input rTi

-This input is used to acquire the current room temperature.
-For switch-on optimization it is additionally time-filtered and limited (Minimum value = gc_Parameters.rTIMin, Maximum value = gc_Parameters.rTIMax ). \
+This input is used to capture the current room temperature.
+It is additionally time-filtered and limited for the switch-on optimization (minimum value = gc_Parameters.rTIMin, maximum value = gc_Parameters.rTIMax).

 Input rSetTemp

-This input is used to acquire the current room setpoint temperature for comfort/daytime operation.
-Every change of the setpoint temperature triggers a reset to the base state (see Enable xEn - locked state). \
+This input is used to capture the current room setpoint temperature for comfort/daytime operation.
+On every change of the setpoint temperature a reset to the default state occurs (see Enable - locked state). xEn This output serves to enable comfort/daytime operation (Off = FALSE, On = TRUE)

 Output xDaytime